Reviews You Can Rely On

 Range

-Beacon manufacturers stated range is measured under conditions of “ideal coupling”, when the antenna of the transmitting beacon and the searching beacon are perfectly aligned.
+The range that manufacturers list is measured under conditions of “ideal coupling”, when the antenna of the transmitting beacon and the searching beacon are perfectly aligned.
 This coupling of the two flux lines provides you with the longest possible receiving distance for a beacon.

 This is compared to a real-world scenario where the buried beacon orientation is unknown and likely not ideal.
 For our tests, we measured the distance at which each beacon acquired a strong, consistent signal.
 We then averaged those distances across all of our test runs to better understand each beacon's range under more realistic conditions.
 The measured range for every single beacon in our test is lower than the manufacturer's stated range – we measured an industry average of 45 meters.